sayedsff/Everywhere/README.md

 Distributed under the Apache 2.0 License.
 See [LICENSE](LICENSE) for more information.

-Third-Party Licenses See [ThirdPartyNotices.txt](ThirdPartyNotices.txt) for details.
+Third-Party Licenses: See [ThirdPartyNotices.txt](ThirdPartyNotices.txt) for details.

 ---